steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         PYTHONPATH                      C:\modelrelief\Tools; C:\modelrelief\Solver;

         The secure (HTTPS, MRPortSecure) and insecure (HTTP, MRPort) ports must be configured.
-            These are set in appSettings.ProductionIIS.json as MRPort and MRPortSecure. https://docs.microsoft.com/en-us/aspnet/core/security/enforcing-ssl?view=aspnetcore-2.1&tabs=visual-studio#require-https
+            These are set in appSettings.ProductionIIS.json as the settings URLS and HTTPS_PORT. https://docs.microsoft.com/en-us/aspnet/core/security/enforcing-ssl?view=aspnetcore-2.1&tabs=visual-studio#require-https
             The secure port where the client is redirected (typically, 443 in production and 5001 in development).
             The insecure port (typically, 80 in production and 5000 in development).